Shirin Ebadi: Nobel Peace Prize

 She presented a book entitled Democracy, human rights, and Islam in modern Iran: Psychological, social and cultural perspectives to the Nobel Committee.
 The volume documents the historical and cultural basis of democracy and human rights from Cyrus and Darius, 2,500 years ago to Mohammad Mossadeq, the prime minister of modern Iran who nationalized the oil industry.

-In her acceptance speech, Ebad criticized repression in Iran and insisted that Islam was compatible with democracy, human rights and freedom of opinion.
+In her acceptance speech, Ebadi criticized repression in Iran and insisted that Islam was compatible with democracy, human rights and freedom of opinion.
 In the same speech she also criticized US foreign policy, particularly the War on terrorism.
 She was the first Iranian and the first Muslim woman to receive the prize.

 Thousands greeted her at the airport when she returned from Paris after receiving the news that she had won the prize.
 The response to the Award in Iran was mixed—enthusiastic supporters greeted her at the airport upon her return, the conservative media underplayed it, and then-Iranian President Mohammad Khatami criticized it as political.
 In Iran, officials of the Islamic Republic were either silent or critical of the selection of Ebadi, calling it a political act by a pro-Western institution and were also critical when Ebadi did not cover her hair at the Nobel award ceremony.

-IRNA reported it in few lines that the evening newspapers and the Iranian state media waited hours to report the Nobel committee's decision—and then only as the last item on the radio news update.
+IRNA reported the Nobel committee's decision in few lines that the evening newspapers and the Iranian state media waited hours to report —and then only as the last item on the radio news update.
 Reformist officials are said to have "generally welcomed the award", but "come under attack for doing so."
 Reformist president Mohammad Khatami did not officially congratulate Ms. Ebadi and stated that although the scientific Nobels are important, the Peace Prize is "not very important" and was awarded to Ebadi on the basis of "totally political criteria".
 Vice President Mohammad Ali Abtahi, the only official to initially congratulate Ebadi, defended the president saying "abusing the President's words about Ms. Ebadi is tantamount to abusing the prize bestowed on her for political considerations".

 In 2009, Norway's Foreign Minister Jonas Gahr Støre, published a statement reporting that Ebadi's Nobel Peace Prize had been confiscated by Iranian authorities and that "This [was] the first time a Nobel Peace Prize ha[d] been confiscated by national authorities."
 Iran denied the charges.

 Post-Nobel prize

-Since receiving the Nobel Prize Ebadi has lectured, taught and received awards in different countries, issued statements and defended people accused of political crimes in Iran.
-She has travelled to and spoken to audiences in India, the United States, and other countries; released her autobiography in an English translation.
-With five other Nobel laureates, she created the Nobel Women's Initiative to promote peace, justice and equality for women.
+Since receiving the Nobel Prize, Ebadi has lectured, taught and received awards in different countries, issued statements and defended people accused of political crimes in Iran.
+She has traveled to and spoken to audiences in India, the United States, and other countries; released her autobiography in an English translation.
+With five other Nobel laureates, she created the Nobel Women's Initiative to promote peace, justice, and equality for women.
 In 2019, Ebadi called for a treaty to end violence against women, in support of Every Woman Coalition.